nktnet1/webview-kiosk/README.md

 ## Additional Permissions

-The Android permissions below are <b>optional</b> and their corresponding features are <b>disabled in the app settings by default</b>
+The Android permissions below are <b>optional</b> and their corresponding features are <b>disabled in the app settings by default</b>:

 - CAMERA
 - RECORD_AUDIO
 - ACCESS_FINE_LOCATION
 - ACCESS_COARSE_LOCATION

-You should only enable them if they are needed by your website or web application.
+Only enable them if they are needed by your website or web application.
 These permissions will not be used for any other purpose.

+In addition, the <b>QUERY_ALL_PACKAGES</b> permission is used for:

+1. Launching other apps, which can be helpful if Webview Kiosk set as the default launcher
+2. Transferring device ownership to another admin receiver (e.g. [OwnDroid](https://github.com/BinTianqi/OwnDroid) or [Dhizuku](https://github.com/iamr0s/Dhizuku))

 ## Installation Notes